sndrsmnk/irssibot/README.md

 ------------------------------------------------
 No. Really.
 There may be dragons.

-You may need Ubuntu packages: irssi, mysql-server, libdbi-perl, libwww-perl.
+You may need Ubuntu packages: irssi, mysql-server, libdbi-perl, libwww-perl, liburi-escape-perl, libhtml-html5-entities-perl, libxml-xpath-perl

 Install basic gist: